 Psychology is an exciting field, and those working in it can make a positive impact on the understanding of cognitive, emotional, and social health.
 In fact, as mental health becomes increasingly recognized as an essential part of overall health, the psychology field is showing positive annual growth.
 Job openings in psychology are expected to increase by 12% between 2012 and 2022, according to the latest information available from the U.S. Bureau of Labor Statistics.

 We strive to help prospective students on their path to future psychology careers.
 Explore online options for schooling, and then find colleges and degree programs within your state so you can get started.

 In addition, we provide comprehensive guides about the numerous psychology specializations available.
 If you have any further questions, explore our FAQs or read about the real-life experiences of psychology professionals.

 About our data: Our individual school information was compiled using the most recent information from the Integrated Postsecondary Education Data System (IPEDS), a resource maintained by the National Center for Education Statistics.
 This information includes school address, tuition, and graduation rate.
-The latest information available is for the 2011-2012 school year, with some individual data points from the 2012-2013 school year.
+The latest information available is for the 2013-2014 school year.
 All of the data for IPEDS is reported by individual institutions during survey years.